randysuen1991/finm_37000_project/README.md

 The instruments we intend to explore are *futures* calendar spreads (one order, both legs).
 They are distinct from **Calendar Spread Options (CSOs)** — options written on the spread — which CME also lists but which are outside this project's scope.

-### Tick size heterogeneity between spreads and outrights

-While products within an asset class often share structural characteristics—such as the quarterly roll cycle in equity indices—the tick size relationship between the exchange-listed calendar spread and its underlying outright legs is not uniform.
-For example, the ES calendar spread trades in highly compressed 0.05-point increments against its 0.25-point outright legs, whereas the E-mini Dow (YM) calendar spread and its outrights both quote in identical 1.00-point ticks.

-This heterogeneity directly impacts our core research objectives by altering the market maker's baseline economics:

-1. **Magnified Legging Deficits:** When a spread is quoted at a severely compressed tick relative to the outrights, the premium collected for providing liquidity on the spread shrinks, while the mechanical cost to cross the outright books remains wide.
-Modeling this specific deficit is crucial for Goal 1, as products with highly compressed spread ticks will empirically require disproportionately larger exchange rebates to sustain persistent, two-sided quotes.
-2. **Constraints on Quoting Strategy:** The relationship between the spread tick and outright tick dictates the boundaries of risk management.
-Because the structural legging disadvantage varies by product, it establishes a hard constraint on how aggressively a market maker can quote the deferred leg and the spread.
-Capturing this tick dynamic is a prerequisite for formulating a sound, empirically-driven market-making strategy that consistently prices the joint book across linked markets, as pursued in Goal 2.

-To address this structurally across the CME complex, our model does not assume a fixed tick ratio.
-Instead, we will construct a configuration matrix that defines the exact outright tick size, spread tick size, and contract multiplier for every product in scope.
-This maps all varying point values—whether from equity indices, metals, or fractionally-quoted rates—into a standardized dollar-per-contract expected P&L metric.
-By dollar-normalizing the outputs, the model isolates the true economic legging cost and allows us to empirically evaluate exchange rebate efficacy and quoting thresholds across entirely different tick regimes.

 ## Motivation